 - H 5.1.
 Identify additional opportunities for coordination and cooperation between governments and between the public, private and nonprofit sectors. - H 5.2.
 Encourage the creation of multi-organization partnerships that allow agencies to share staff time and leverage housing development resources.
-Many rural communities have part-time staff, who maintain fulltime jobs elsewhere.
+Many rural communities have part-time staff who maintain fulltime jobs elsewhere.
 As a result, paid staff is not available to apply for or administer programs.
 However, retirees or others within the community may have skills or expertise that they would be willing to share.

-- Consider establishing a housing authority, consisting of persons and agencies willing to assist in gathering information, preparing applications, presenting information to local council/board meetings and providing other technical assistance upon request. - Invite funding agencies, consultants and nonprofit agencies to attend town city council meetings and explain their programs. - Identify volunteers, who may have the time, expertise and willingness to build the capacity to address identified issues. - Establish a talent pool, which allows potential volunteers the opportunity to sign up for specific tasks. - Invite agencies which will provide capacity building technical assistance to come speak to your community.
+- Invite funding agencies, consultants and nonprofit agencies to attend village board meetings and explain their programs. - Identify volunteers, who may have the time, expertise and willingness to build the capacity to address identified issues. - Establish a talent pool, which allows potential volunteers the opportunity to sign up for specific tasks.
+Notices could be included in area church bulletins and in the newsletter that is sent to senior citizens by the Waushara County Department of Aging.

-- Identify broader, regional or state entities that have financial housing resources or grant writing capabilities, and link them up with local emerging partnerships that need development assistance. - H 5.3.
+- o Invite agencies which will provide capacity building technical assistance to come speak to your community.
+Agencies can help the Village identify specific things that need to be done to address housing issues. - Identify broader, regional or state entities that have financial housing resources or grant writing capabilities, and link them up with local emerging partnerships that need development assistance. - H 5.3.
 Address the relationship between housing and other land uses in both private and public planning arenas.
 Decisions made about housing impacts housing choice, supply and affordability.
 It also impacts other planning areas including economic development, transportation, community and public facilities, environmental quality and land use.